 I move to reappoint Margaret Chipman as a member of the Professional Standards Commission for a three-year term beginning July 1, 2015, and ending June 30, 2018, representing School Board Members.

-Moved by Seconded by Carried: Yes No I move to reappoint Kristi Enger as a member of the Professional Standards Commission for a three-year term beginning July 1, 2015, and ending June 30,
+I move to reappoint Kristi Enger as a member of the Professional Standards Commission for a three-year term beginning July 1, 2015, and ending June 30, 2018, representing Professional-Technical Education.